Skip to main content

 • What the judge sees.
 Configurable via two toggles, both on by default:

 • anonymizeTranscript (default true) strips debater names; only stances are rendered.
 Mitigates identity-driven self-bias when the judge model is the same as a debater model.
-Set to false if you want the judge to see who said what.

 • shuffleForJudge (default true) randomizes per-round argument order in the judge's prompt.
 Mitigates LLM-judge position bias toward the first or last argument.
-Tests that need determinism can call the exported formatDebateTranscriptForJudge helper directly with an injected RNG, or supply a custom judge block.

 When the loop ends, the pattern produces a DebateRawOutput: